ALL Metrics

 Data processing and analysis

-The R programming language (version 3.6.0) and the caret package (Kuhn, 2020) were used to perform the data processing and analysis.
+Variable extraction and imputation were conducted using R software version 4.4.3.
+Using Jupyter Notebook, the Scikit-learn machine learning (ML) algorithms were built in Python 3.11.5.
 We used six widely accepted machine learning algorithms to predict the determinants of modern contraceptive use in Ethiopia and compared the results of the best algorithm to the results of the traditional logistic regression model.
-The KNN model is chosen based on its ability to detect linear and nonlinear boundaries between groups.
+The k-nearest neighbors (KNN) model is chosen based on its ability to detect linear and nonlinear boundaries between groups.
 The K value represents the number of nearest neighbors and is the core deciding factor in this classifier.
-The RF model is used in machine learning situations because it is highly flexible and provides good predictive performance.
+The Random Forest (RF) model is used in machine learning situations because it is highly flexible and provides good predictive performance.
 It produces ensemble predictions that are more accurate than any of the individual predictions.
 The naive Bayes algorithm is a supervised machine learning algorithm that uses the Bayes theorem for classification and prediction.
 It has an incremental learning behavior and is not affected by training time.
 Logistic regression is a statistical model that is used to classify and predict different health parameters, where the target variable is dichotomous and the independent variables are independent of each other.
-The general framework used in the literature31,32 based on Yufeng Guo’s 7 machine learning steps was used in this study.
+The general framework used in the literature38,39 based on Yufeng Guo’s 7 machine learning steps was used in this study.
 The framework describes the seven steps in supervised machine learning, which are as follows: data collection, data preparation, model selection, model training, model evaluation, parameter tuning, and prediction.

 Data source/collection